All Episodes

 And I wish they'd go back.

-Okay, thing I found out, and we educated our kids in private school, Lutheran school, um, K through uh eighth grade.
+Okay, the thing I found out, and we've educated our kids in private school, Lutheran school, K through eighth grade.

-Started at a public school here in Boulder County, and found out that if they ask you if anybody in your household for whatever reason speaks a language other than English in your household, they can stick you in English as a second language.
+Started at a public school here in Boulder County and found out that if they ask you if anybody in your household, for whatever reason, speaks a language other than English in your household, they can speak you in English as a second language.

-They didn't to my kids but a friend.
+They didn't have it to my kids, but a friend.

 They will put anybody in there.

-Well, you've got to you you bring up an interesting point because when it comes to special ed, the uh the establishment, the status quo says, Well, the reason the private schools can do a better job and do it cheaper is they don't have to educate everybody.
+Well, you've got to you bring up an interesting point because when it comes to special ed, the establishment, the status quo says, well, the reason the private schools can do a better job and do it cheaper is they don't have to educate everybody.

-The parents had their shot, and now they can go educate their own child elsewhere, and then they say, Oh, no, no, no, no, no, no.
+The parents had their shot, and now they can go educate their own child elsewhere.

-The the state and federal funding formulas from Title I, the state federal or the state funding formula that goes to every district.
+The state and federal funding formulas from Title I, the state federal, or the state funding formula that goes to every district.

 You couldn't be more correct.

-Wouldn't it be fun if kids had to in eighth grade had to pass the same test that um people have to pass to become citizens?
+Yeah, and another thing I was thinking about from what you said earlier, wouldn't it be fun if kids had to, in eighth grade, had to pass the same test that people have to pass to become citizens?

-You know, because that would at least force the teachers to to teach the Constitution, the bill of rights, and the history that they just don't always do in the public schools.
+You know, because that would at least force the teachers to teach the Constitution, the Bill of Rights, and the history that they just don't always do in the public schools.

-Well, uh this is where I'm a radical on this issue.
+Well, this is where I'm a radical on this issue.

 I mean, charter schools are a move in the right direction, and everybody talks about those.

-I think you've got to you've got to change the paradigm.
+I think you've got to change the paradigm.

 And the paradigm here is market forces.